 The collection the museum presents is a mix of ceramics, paintings, photographs, prints, drawings, posters, and even traditional Korean furniture.
 Furniture isn’t something many would expect at an art museum, but the collection of Korean furniture is truly a sight to behold.

-You will be transported back in time to see how royal people really lived in ancient Korea, with things like bedside tables and mirrors that are common today but luxurious items in the past.
+You will be transported back in time to see how royal people lived in ancient Korea, with things like bedside tables and mirrors that are common today but luxurious items in the past.

 It has major works from Marsden Hartley, Alfred Maurer, Georgia O’Keeffe, and Charles Biederman, and a massive Native American art collection, with certain pieces going back thousands of years.

 The ceramics section is also a lot more interesting than some might expect it to be.
-There are countless little preserved statuettes from the 1700s and even older ones that you’d think would’ve been in a factory somewhere in China, but no, they’ve all been carved and painted by hand.
+There are countless little preserved figurines from the 1700s and even older ones that you’d think would’ve been in a factory somewhere in China, but no, they’ve all been carved and painted by hand.

 See Related: Things to Do in Minnesota